 Skip the Queue: Book a Reservado

-Most blogs will tell you to just "show up" for a sunset drink.
-That's how you end up standing in a queue for an hour with nowhere to sit.
-Book a Reservado instead.
-It's your home base for the night, it works out cheaper than buying rounds, and it's the only way to guarantee you actually have a seat.
+Most blogs tell you to just "show up" for a sunset drink.
+That's how you end up queuing for an hour with nowhere to sit.
+Book a Reservado (bottle service) instead.
+It's your home base for the night and the only way to guarantee a seat.

 These three rooftops accept Reservado bookings for groups: